The 11 Most Delightfully Absurd Trends of Fashion Month

 11. Underwear … And That’s It

 We’ve written about this trend not once, not twice, but three times, now.
 And at great length.
-Which is all to say: It is our favorite.
+Which is all to say: It is our favorite spring 2019 trend.
 What do you think?